asteroid-team/torch-audiomentations/README.md

 # Acknowledgements

-The development of torch-audiomentations is kindly backed by [Nomono](https://nomono.co/)
+The development of torch-audiomentations is kindly backed by [Nomono](https://nomono.co/).

+Thanks to [all contributors](https://github.com/asteroid-team/torch-audiomentations/graphs/contributors) who help improving torch-audiomentations.